rust-lang/www.rust-lang.org/README.md

    `rust-toolchain` file. [`rustup`](https://rustup.rs) will automatically download that nightly for you when you run a cargo command.

-2. Install `cargo watch` by running `cargo install cargo-watch` in your terminal.
+2. Install `cargo watch` by running `cargo install cargo-watch` command in your terminal.

-3. To build the app and run the server, run `cargo watch -x run` in your terminal.
+3. To build the app and run the server, run `cargo watch -x run` command in your terminal.

 4. Navigate to http://localhost:7878 in your browser.
 If you make any updates to the styles, or any other project files, `cargo watch` will automatically